-Mrs. Shavontana “Starr” Davis, Esquire, is a woman dedicated to positively impacting her community through mentorship and motivation, serving as both a resource and beacon of hope for youth.
+Mrs. Shavontana “Starr” Davis, Esq., is a woman dedicated to positively impacting her community through mentorship and motivation, serving as both a resource and beacon of hope for youth.

 A native of Louisville, KY Starr came from a tumultuous upbringing that has made her a resilient woman who is passionate about the care and treatment of youth within the justice system and beyond.
 At the age of seven, Starr experienced her first encounter with sexual abuse at the hands of her male family members.
 It happened to her, as it has to so many other youth and the abuse left her paralyzed, confused and totally ashamed.
 Starr thought it must have been something she did to make this happen, even though no one had told her, she knew she had to keep silent.
 At seven, she rationalized her silence and endured the abuse for years throughout her childhood.
 And for nearly two decades, Starr remained silent about her pain, not naming her abusers to her family until she was in her thirties.